Liz Ledden is a Sydney-based children’s book author, who writes picture books, junior fiction and middle grade.

-One More Page is a fortnightly kids’ book podcast that launched in February 2018, featuring interviews, book reviews and a kids-led segment.
-It’s available on iTunes and most podcast apps, and was a Finalist in the Best Newcomer category of the 2018 Australian Podcast Awards.
+One More Page is a fortnightly kids’ book podcast featuring interviews, book reviews and a kids-led segment.
+It’s available on iTunes and podcast apps, and was a Finalist in the Best Newcomer category of the 2018 Australian Podcast Awards.
 Guests have included authors Deborah Abela, Jacqueline Harvey, Paul Jennings, Cate Whittle, Tim Harris, Zanni Louise and many more, plus publishers, book sellers and other kids’ book industry figures.

 In 2015, Liz completed an MA in Writing and Literature via Deakin University, majoring in Children’s Literature.
 She holds a BA in Media Communications, has taken several writing workshops via Writing NSW and the Australian Writers’ Centre, and is currently honing her creativity in the Scribbles course run by author Jen Storer.
 Liz has won awards for her writing through organisations such as CYA, Writers’ Unleashed and Greenleaf Press.
 Details can be found here.

 Before delving into the world of kids’ books, Liz held a range of corporate and writing roles, from Deputy Editor and writer for AsiaLIFE Cambodia magazine, to researcher for LUXE City Guides and travel columnist for Tiger Airways’ in-flight magazine.
 She’s written marketing copy for companies including Insider Journeys, Raffles Hotels & Resorts and Web Salad.
-While living overseas and on long-term travelling adventures, Liz also contributed freelance articles to print and online publications.
+Liz also wrote about food, travel and expat life for a range of print and online publications including Travel Wire Asia, AsiaLIFE Vietnam and Child magazine, and was featured in MamaMia and Cleo Magazine.
 She still dreams of technicolour Asian markets and is always plotting future trips.